SILVERSHACK

 Work Flow Considerations

 We have a small group of artists that have taken one-on-one workshops with Bob.
 These clients now know how to carry-out each step in preparing their files based on our working methods, and therefore have the ability to send us completely edited files, ready for print (this is specifically referring to preparation needed for multiple layer prints over palladium).
-These individuals are in our opinion qualified to do this.
+We are happy to help you by providing mini lessons about preparing film.

 Currently we are doing a lot of preparation work for complicated jobs that come to us - this includes editing, black and white conversion from colour files, digital prep for specific printing, and large order printing.
-We specialize in alternative processes like silver gelatin and gum-over printing.
+We specialize in alternative processes like silver gelatin and gum-over printing and are a very small group producing this work world wide.

 If you wish to learn how to prepare your files to our specifications on your end, please reach out to us for more information and a potential Zoom meeting option.